 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the District Attorney's basic financial statements.
-The Schedule of Compensation, Benefits and Other Payments to Agency Head is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The Schedule of Compensation, Benefits, and Other Payments to Agency Head, Justice System Funding Schedule-Collecting/Disbursing Entity, and Justice System Funding Schedule-Receiving Entity on pages 41-43 are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The Schedule of Compensations, Benefits and Other Payments to Agency Head is the responsibility of management and was derived from and related directly to the underlying accounting and other records used to prepare the basic financial statements.
+The Schedule of Compensation, Benefits and Other Payments to Agency Head, Justice System Funding Schedule-Collecting/Disbursing Entity, and Justice System Funding Schedule-Receiving Entity are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Schedule of Compensation, Benefits and Other Payments to Agency Head is fairly stated in all material respects in relation to the basic financial statements as a whole.
+In our opinion, the Schedule of Compensation, Benefits and Other Payments to Agency Head, Justice System Funding Schedule-Collecting/Disbursing Entity, and Justice System Funding Schedule-Collecting/Disbursing Entity, and Justice System Funding Schedule-Receiving Entity are fairly stated in all material respects in relation to the basic financial statements as a whole.